Lidewey/Lidewey.github.io/1Themodel.md

 of the economy.
 Another canal is the monetary policy which is defined by a Taylor rule.
 The European central bank determines the interest rate level based on the European level of inflation and unemployment.
-This has an effect on the demand via the negative effect of the real interest rate on consumption and investment. </p>
+This has an effect on the demand via the negative effect of the real interest rate on consumption and investment. <br>

-<p>The dynamic of prices is the driver of the substitution mechanisms of the model.
-The
-evolution of relative prices between imported and domestic goods defines the repartition between imported and domestic products to satisfy the internal (consumption and investments) and external (export) demand.
+&nbsp &nbsp &nbsp The dynamic of prices is the driver of the substitution mechanisms of the model.
+The evolution of relative prices between imported and domestic goods defines the repartition between imported and domestic products to satisfy the internal (consumption and investments) and external (export) demand.
 The evolution of relative prices between types of goods and services defines the structure of consumption of the economy.
-Importantly for the analysis of environmental and energy policies, it defines the share of each energy and transport into (intermediate and final) consumptions. </p>
+Importantly for the analysis of environmental and energy policies, it defines the share of each energy and transport into (intermediate and final) consumptions. <br>

-<p>Three-ME explicitly distinguishes between five types of transports and four types of
-energy (resp. red and yellow lines in Table 1).
+&nbsp &nbsp &nbsp Three-ME explicitly distinguishes between five types of transports and four types of energy (resp. red and yellow lines in Table 1).
 Energy intensity was the main criterion for the selection of the 24 sectors (see Appendix C).
 This relatively high level of disaggregation is important to capture the complexity of the substitution mechanisms involved after a change in